-Like I explained in my roast carrots recipe, coating the vegetables with oil helps increate their surface temperature and insulated them so they don’t dry out in the hot oven.
+Like I explained in my roast carrots recipe, coating the vegetables with oil helps increase their surface temperature and insulated them so they don’t dry out in the hot oven.

-You can do this by tossing them with oil in a mixing bowl, or use an oil spray to lightly mist them.
+You can do this by tossing them with oil in a mixing bowl or by using an oil spray to lightly mist them.

-You do no need to defrost the vegetables first.
+You do not need to defrost the vegetables first.

 Step 2: Spread them in a single layer on a preheated baking sheet